-Some policies do insurance houses against Acts of God, but it is very important to read your contract thoroughly so it is clear what they consider an “Act of God”.
+Some policies do insure houses against Acts of God, but it is very important to read your contract thoroughly to better understand how the “Act of God” definition is formulated by the insurance company.
 See: an insurance company plays the “blame game”.
 When there’s an occurrence, the first thing they do is investigate what was the cause of it.
 If it was covered, they’ll pay for it, and even when that happens, they’ll see if there’s someone who should split the costs with them.
 For instance: your house may be covered against fire.
-But notany fire.
+But not any fire.
 If you burned the house by making a fire pit in the living room; that’s on you.
 If your house caught on fire because your neighbor was the one who did a fire pit in his living room, then they will probably pay for your damages, but try to get the money out of him, who was the one guilty forthe occurrence.
 Now, if it was a natural wildfire, and your insurance policy covers you against an Act of God, then - since they can’t sue God - they will probably deal with the costs on their own.

 Here’s a list of natural disasters that commonly cause damages labeled as Acts of God or force majeure :

 According to the Insurance Information Institute, there were 4,610 hail events in the US last year, most of them in Texas, Kansas, and Colorado.
 These are also the states with the highest number of acts of God insurance claims for hail damage.
 When it comes to hail damage to cars, drivers in South Dakota, Nebraska, and Oklahoma were the first to file a claim.